Diizzayy/nuxt-graphql-client/docs/content/en/advanced/authentication.md

 Make authenticated requests to the GraphQL APIs.

-`nuxt-graphql-client` provides a [`useGqlToken`](/getting-started/helper-functions#usegqltoken) helper function to attach an authorization header to subsequent requests.
+`nuxt-graphql-client` provides a [`useGqlToken`](/getting-started/composables#usegqltoken) composable to attach an authorization header to subsequent requests.

 Any requests made after the token is set will be sent with the authenticaion header configured by `useGqlToken`.